viniciusarre/link-shortener/README.md

 # About this Repo

-This is a simple Proof of Concept for experimenting with Link Shorteners and their overall logic which is built using Flask and MongoDB.
+This is a simple Proof of Concept for experimenting with Link Shorteners and their overall logic which here is built using Flask and MongoDB.

 The overall architecture is quite simple, it has a few static web pages which are directly served from Flask, and it is built keeping simplicity in mind so it can be integrated to other services easily.